thma/LtuPatternFactory/README.md

 instance Functor [] where
     fmap = map
 ```
-Although it would be fair to say that the typeclass `Functor` captures the essential idea of the strategy pattern - namely the injecting into and the execution in a computational context of a function - the usage of higher order functions (or strategies) is of course not limited to `Functors` - we could use just any higher order function fitting our purpose.
-Other typeclasses like `Foldable` or `Traversable` can serve as helpful abstractions when dealing with typical use cases of applying variable strategies within a computational context.
+Although it would be fair to say that the type class `Functor` captures the essential idea of the strategy pattern - namely the injecting into and the execution in a computational context of a function - the usage of higher order functions (or strategies) is of course not limited to `Functors` - we could use just any higher order function fitting our purpose.
+Other type classes like `Foldable` or `Traversable` can serve as helpful abstractions when dealing with typical use cases of applying variable strategies within a computational context.

 [Full Sourcecode for this section](https://github.com/thma/LtuPatternFactory/blob/master/src/Strategy.hs)